Is it ADHD, narcissism, or both?

 • Impulsivity: Imagine a colleague interrupts you during a meeting.
 This could be due to difficulty with self-regulation and impulse control brought on by ADHD.
 Or, if they have NPD, it could be due to their grandiose belief that what they have to say is more brilliant than anything you have to share.

 You can have NPD and ADHD at the same time.
 However, the relationship between these two conditions is complex and not yet fully understood.
 While having ADHD doesn’t automatically mean you’ll develop NPD, the vast majority (90%) of people with personality disorders exhibited signs of ADHD as children.
+Some people with ADHD may also experience comorbidity with vulnerable narcissistic traits, like insecurity, sensitivity to criticism, shame, or defensive behaviors.
 But, like other co-occurring conditions, we don’t know whether this link is causal or correlational.

 How are ADHD and narcissism treated?